NolimitDougie/OS-Internal-and-Design/README.md

 townsell.4@wright.edu

 Accomplished - In shell.cpp I implmented background, redirection, pipe in the main function.
 Also I added some more functions in shell.cpp to complete the project.
+I encourted problems with multiple pipes I feel like I got very close but cant figure out the why its not outputting.
+Also I encountered some issues with a signle piple but was able to fix some dup2 and close calls and got the single pipe working.

 # Design